 I’m not sure we can truly call the C1 a composite wheel.
 With 3-piece construction, the shell sections were conventional aluminum.
-The wheel centre used both aluminum and carbon fibre – bonding a simple carbon fibre sheet over cast aluminum.
+The wheel center used both aluminum and carbon fiber – bonding a simple carbon fiber sheet over cast aluminum.

 The blurb reads…

 “Every field, from electronics and information processing to biotechnology, is advancing at almost unbelievable rates.
 It’s only natural that the automobile industry, representing as it does a concentration of industrial technologies, should have its share of breakthroughs.
 Twin cams, turbo intercoolers, midship, and mechanisms that were once found only in racing cars are now on the spec sheets of ordinary family cars.
 In the midst of all this activity and competition, Rays Engineering has taken the time to exam the cars we drive from every aspect, including basic wheel construction.
 Our policy is “Consideration of the whole car, with an emphasis on competitiveness.”
 Advanced functions eliminate unnecessary ornamentation, and the potential for increasingly advanced functions is limitless.
 Aluminum and magnesium are already out-of-date as materials become more sophisticated, and the car of the Future must make use of these new materials.
 Keeping this in mind, Rays Engineering presents its aluminum/carbon composite material.
 State-of-the-art technology and the superb craftsmanship of our artisan spirit now brings the research and performance of racing cars to the streets.”